-Ready for the best Thanksgiving vacations in 2020?
+Ready for the best Thanksgiving vacations 2021 can deliver?
 Thanksgiving has long been a holiday of excess: extravagant meals, uncontrollable spending on Black Friday, and hugely expensive activities; however, it doesn’t have to be that way.
 The first Thanksgiving, nearly 400 years ago, was a celebration of a good corn harvest by the Pilgrims, to which the Native Americans were invited and brought deer meat to add to the three-day feast.

 Modern Thanksgiving could definitely learn a thing or two from this tradition.
 Perhaps the best way to do this is to plan an escape modern existence and return to a simpler time.
 We, at Glamping Hub, feel that the best way to do this is to camp amongst idyllic natural surroundings with good friends and good food.
 Check out some of our suggestions for a glamping and camping Thanksgiving celebration!